drewsview34/data-structures-and-algorithms/codeChallenges/FindMaxValue18/README.md

-## Code Challenge 17
+## Code Challenge 16

 Developer: Andrew Hinojosa

-- White board partner: Jason Hiskey && Ryna Truong
+- White board partner: Jason Hickey
-- Contributor: Jason Hiskey && Ryna Truong && Mike Goseco
+- Contributor: Mike Goseco

 Actual Time to complete: 1 Hours White Board / ???
 Hours Coding

-# Breadth-first Traversal
+# FizzBuzz Tree
 This app demonstrates the breadth first method of binary tree traversal.
 Given an example tree, it will print out the node values of that tree, in order of each level, from the top down.

 ## Challenge